SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 **7**

 You stop and stare through slitted eyes at the man as he approaches you.
-“Some reason you’re following me, sir?
-You’re the bounty hunter that threw my brother in jail, ain’t you?” spits the man in a gruff voice.
+"Some reason you’re following me, sir?
+You’re the bounty hunter that threw my brother in jail, ain’t you?" spits the man in a gruff voice.
-“I want your hide.”
-“If I got your brother, what makes you think you can get me?
+"I want your hide."
+"If I got your brother, what makes you think you can get me?
 Let’s be reasonable here.
 If you’ve got a problem with what happened to your brother, take it up with the authorities he’s in custody with.
-Why don’t we ﬁnd a bar and I buy you a drink?”
+Why don’t we ﬁnd a bar and I buy you a drink?"

 Look at your character sheet and ﬁnd intimidation (under Knowledge) or persuasion (under Perception) If you put extra dice in either of these, look at the die code next to the skill name.
 If you didn’t, then look at the die code of its governing attribute.
-Take a number of dice equal to the number in front of the “D” of whichever one you’re using; make sure one of those dice is the Wild Die.
+Take a number of dice equal to the number in front of the "D" of whichever one you’re using; make sure one of those dice is the Wild Die.
 Roll the dice.
 If the Wild Die is a 1, take it away as well as the highest die and add the rest of them.
 If the Wild Die is a 6, add the 6, reroll the Wild Die, and keep adding